 The Bank periodically assesses the adequacy and the validity of the allowance for expected credit losses calculation model.
-When assessing if the calculation model remains valid, characteristics and behavior of the loan portfolio are considered as a fundamental factor, as well as the active management by Risk and Business areas.
-Additionally, periodic and specific economic analyses that contribute to the active management of the portfolio are considered.
+When assessing if the calculation model remains valid, characteristics and behavior of the loan portfolio are considered as a fundamental factor, as well as periodic economic analyses that contribute to the active management of the portfolio.